4GeeksAcademy/python-lists-loops-programming-exercises/exercises/01.4-Add-item-to-list/README.md

 💡Tips:
-1. You have to `import random` function
+You have to `import random` function.
-2. Use the `random()` function to get random numbers.
+Use the `random()` function to get random numbers.
-3. Search on Google how to use random function.
+Search on Google how to use random function.

 Expected in the console something similar like this: